Appendix 1 – Communication Abilities

 This course went over potential biases that I may have come into nursing with and how to look at all different perspectives when it comes to different cultures we may encounter within a clinical setting.
 It helped to enhance my critical and creative thinking skills by deepening my understanding of diverse healthcare beliefs and practices.

-I have provided some drawings that I have completed in my sketch book to showcase my creative abilities.
-Sadly, I cannot put all of them in here, but I decided to choose a drawing that showed my creativity the most.
+I have provided some drawings that I have completed in my sketchbook to showcase my creative abilities.
+Sadly, I cannot put all of them in here, but I decided to record a video of some of my favourite drawings I have done recently.

 Appendix 7 – Independent Learning and Intellectual Maturity